Shell Basics: Pipelines and Built in Commands

 To implement pipeline functionality in a shell, you need to control the standard input (stdin) and standard output (stdout) of child processes.
 The specific steps are:

-1. Create the first child process and set its stdout to a pipe so that its output can be passed to the next process.
+stdoutto a pipe so that its output can be passed to the next process. - For each subsequent child process:

 Implementation in Rust